mtlynch/mtlynch.io/content/posts/key-mime-pi/index.md

 sudo reboot
 ```

-Allow the Pi to reboot, then SSH in again and run the Key Mime Pi server:
+Allow the Pi to reboot, then SSH in again and start the Key Mime Pi web server:

 ```bash
 ssh "${PI_SSH_USERNAME}@${PI_HOSTNAME}"